Open-Mob-Timer/open-mob-timer/README.md

 ```

 #### Setup the Database
-1. Choose a password you want to use for the mobtimer database user
+1. Create an environment variable named `TYPEORM_PASSWORD` and set it to the value of the password you want to use for the mobtimer database user
-1. Set the value of the password on the `TYPEORM_PASSWORD` environment variable
 1. Set the value of the password on the `@password` variable in the SQL below
 1. Excute the SQL